-To help you get the most from your Websense software, Websense Manager includes 5 types of Help:
+To help you get the most from your Websense software, TRITON - Web Security includes 6 types of user assistance:

 1 Most pages include a brief, expandable and collapsible overview.
-By default, this information is hidden. • To expand page overview information, click About in the toolbar to show it. • To hide an About box, click Close 1.
+By default, this information is hidden. • To expand page overview information, click About 🕒 in the toolbar to show it. • To hide an About box, click Close 1 .
 The About button is not available on the Settings pages.
 Brief overview information appears at the top of each Settings page, and cannot be hidden.
 2 An (i) icon accompanies many important product features.
 Position your mouse over this icon for a brief explanation of the feature.
 3 For complex or advanced tasks, help text appears directly on the page, providing usage guidelines or other pointers for using a tool or field.
-4 Detailed information about each page in Websense Manager, often including step- by-step usage instructions, is also available.
-Click Thelp in the title bar, and then select Explain This Page .
-5 To browse the Websense Manager Help system, click Help , and then select Contents .
+4 Detailed information about each page in TRITON - Web Security, often including step-by-step usage instructions, is also available.
+Click Click in the Web Security toolbar, and then select Explain This Page .
+5 To browse the TRITON - Web Security Help system, click Help , and then select Contents .
 The Help system is displayed in a separate tab or browser window.
-For a printer-friendly version of the Help system in PDF format, click the 🖻 icon near the top, right corner of any Help page.

-If you are unable to find the information that you need from within Websense Manager, consult the Websense Support Portal.
-Here, you'll find an extensive
+For a printer-friendly version of the Help system in PDF format, click the 🔁 icon in the Help toolbar.
+6 If you are unable to find the information you need within TRITON - Web Security, the Help menu provides links to 3 additional resources: • Support Portal : The Websense home page for all product, technical, and customer support resources. • Knowledge Base : The complete repository of technical articles, FAQs, tutorials, and product documentation. • Forums : Where the Websense community meets to discuss problems, solutions, and uses.